Lonely Planet's Volunteer: A Traveller's Guide to Making a Difference Around the World provides useful information about

 NT The majority of working-holiday opportunities in the NT for backpackers are in fruit picking, station handing, labouring and hospitality.

-Queensland Queensland has vast tracts of farmland and orchards: there's fruit picking work to be found around Stanthorpe, Childers, Bundaberg and Cairns.
-Those looking for sturdier (and much better-paying) work should keep an eye on mining opportunities in mining towns such as Weipa and Cloncurry.
+Queensland Queensland has vast tracts of farmland and orchards: there's fruit-picking work to be found around Stanthorpe, Childers, Bundaberg and Cairns.
+Those looking for sturdier (and much-better-paying) work should keep an eye on mining opportunities in towns such as Weipa and Cloncurry.

 SA Good seasonal-work opportunities can be found on the Fleurieu Peninsula, in the Coonawarra region and Barossa Valley (wineries), and along the Murray River around Berri (fruit picking).

 Tasmania The apple orchards in the south, especially around Cygnet and Huonville, are your best bet for work in Tassie.

 Victoria Harvest work in Mildura and Shepparton.

-WA In Perth, plenty of temporary work is available in tourism and hospitality, administration, IT, nursing, child care, factories and labouring.
-Outside of Perth, travellers can easily get jobs in tourism and hospitality, plus a variety of seasonal work.
+WA Perth usually has temporary work available in tourism and hospitality, administration, IT, nursing, child care, factories and labouring.
+Outside of Perth travellers can look for jobs in tourism and hospitality, plus a variety of seasonal work.
 For grape-picking work, head for the vineyards around Margaret River.